python/typing/README.rst

   TO DO items for PEPs 484, 483, and 482 as well as for typing.py.

-* Accumulate changes in the GitHub repo, closing issues as they are either decided and described in the PEP 484, or implemented in typing.py, or both, as befits the issue.
+* Accumulate changes in the GitHub repo, closing issues as they are either decided and described in PEP 484, or implemented in typing.py, or both, as befits the issue.
 (Some issues will be closed as "won't fix" after a decision is reached not to take action.)